Frequently Asked Questions

 What is the difference between paragliding and hang gliding?

 The paraglider canopy shape is maintained only by air pressure and the pilot is suspended in a sitting position.
 A hang glider has a rigid frame maintaining the V-shape of the wing, with the pilot usually flying in a prone position.
-A hang glider has a 'cleaner' aerodynamic profile and flies at higher speeds than a paraglider and therefore needs more space to land.
-The paraglider folds up into a 15 Kg (30 lbs) backpack in about five minutes and can be easily transported.
+A hang glider has a 'cleaner' aerodynamic profile and flies at higher speeds than a paraglider and therefore needs also more space to land.
+The paraglider gear folds up into a 15 Kg (30 lbs) backpack in about five minutes and can be easily transported.
 The hang glider, due to its weight and rigid frame, needs to be transported on a vehicle.

 Is paragliding safe?

-You do not free-fall or jump off of a cliff.
+In paragliding we do not free-fall or jump off of a cliff.
 Your launches and landings are slow and gentle and, once in the air, you will probably be surprised by how quiet and peaceful the experience is.
 Even if you have a fear of heights, it will rarely be a factor, since there is no sensation of falling.

 Who can do paragliding?